prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 *: there is still the option to keep scraping classic histograms series beside custom histograms to be able to use the old queries, in fact it’s a recommended migration tactic, see later.

+### Scrape configuration

+1. The feature is disabled if the feature flag [`native-histograms`](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) is disabled.
+2. If native histograms feature is enabled, custom histograms can be enabled in `scrape_config` by setting the configration option `scrape_custom_histograms` to `true`.

+Scenarios provided that the native histograms feature is enabled:
+* If the scraped metric has custom bucket definitions and `scrape_classic_histograms` is enabled, the original classic histogram series with suffixes shall be generated.
+This is independent of the setting for custom histograms.
+* If `scrape_custom_histograms` is disabled, no effect.
+* If `scrape_custom_histograms` is enabled:
+  * If the scrape histogram has exponential buckets, no effect.
+Exponential buckets have higher priority.
+  * Otherwise the new custom histograms are scraped in a series without suffix.

 ### Scrape

 * Create the new representation in a series named `<metric>` without the `le` label.
 The resulting series name would be the same as if the user enabled exponential histograms.
 For example `http_request_latency_seconds_bucket`, `http_request_latency_seconds_count` and `http_request_latency_seconds_sum` will simply be stored as a one metric called `http_request_latency_seconds` from now on.